Sunday, August 27, 2017

 Thursday, August 10, 2017

-My friend Carlie from work (Angel's mom, the cute puppy) go walking every afternoon with our dogs and talk about everything and have become good friends.
-She listens to me talk about all the pains and abuses I've endured in court and she reminds me she doesn't know anyone stronger than me and admires everything I've done.
+My friend Carlie from work (Angel's mom, the cute puppy) and I go walking every afternoon with our dogs.
+We've become good friends, talking about everything.
+She listens to my stories about the pains and challenges I've faced in court, often reminding me of my strength and expressing her admiration.

-At that moment, I realized that I will never be able to spread mom's ashes in the way she intended to and accepted it this fact.
-I realize the spreading of the ashes is only a physical action.
-Living a good life is what mom would have wanted for us and this in turn, spreads a little bit of her spirit everywhere, something that ashes would never do.
-Fighting for truth and justice in her honor has been tough and to be thanked for it really meant a lot to me today.
+At that moment, I accepted that I might never be able to spread my mom’s ashes as she intended.
+I realized that living a good life spreads her spirit more than ashes ever could.
+Fighting for truth and justice in her honor has been challenging, and Carlie’s gratitude meant a lot to me.

-Inspiring and beautiful.
-I love you mom, miss you, and give my regards to Carlie's dad whom l have only met in spirit and by way of his courageous daughter.
+This story is both inspiring and beautiful.
+I love you, Mom, and miss you.
+I also send my regards to Carlie’s dad, whom I have met in spirit through his courageous daughter.

 Saturday, August 5, 2017